The True Story Behind Mariah Carey's 'All I Want For Christmas'

 So why does he think the song has become so huge?

-“It’s not about the song structure, it’s not about the production, it’s not about the rhythm … there’s no secret formula,” he says, although he says having Mariah Carey’s voice helped.
+“It’s not about the song structure, it’s not about the production, it’s not about the rhythm…there’s no secret formula,” he says, although he having Mariah Carey’s voice helped.

 But, he says, it contains several novel elements that have sustained its success.
 There are almost no other uptempo songs in the American Christmas canon, he notes, let alone ones packed with something approaching Carey’s vocal fireworks.
 It also helped that, although it was a Christmas song, it didn’t focus on any of the typical, children-oriented Christmastime iconography like Santa or Rudolph.
 “It’s more adult,” he said.
 More than anything, according to what people tell him, it’s really a song about love and romance that also happens to be about Christmas .